Can Amino Acids Supplementation Affect Hormonal Secretion From the Pituitary?

 Method of sample selection

-For this study, a group of 10, moderately trained, young males were chosen as the sample population.
+For this study, a group of 10 moderately trained, young males was chosen as the sample population.
 All of the subjects underwent a detailed physical examination and a history-taking procedure to ensure they all fell under the same criteria of being healthy.
-Furthermore, these subjects were instructed to not take any other vitamin or mineral supplements during the course of the study fearing the effect of those on test results.
+Furthermore, these subjects were instructed not to take any other vitamin or mineral supplements during the course of the study, fearing the effect of those on test results.

 Read Also: HGH Pills: What Does the Science Say About Their Effectiveness in Raising Growth Hormone Levels?